How Voto Latino is using techniques it honed on voter turnout to combat vaccine disinformation

 Maria Teresa Kumar, president and CEO of Voto Latino, a get-out-the-vote nonprofit for the Latino community, was unsettled when her own mother told her she wouldn’t get the COVID-19 vaccine.
 It took Kumar two months to convince her mother, who works in the healthcare industry and had gotten herself and her children immunized her whole life, to book an appointment.
-What had held her mother back were videos she’d watched communicating false narratives—particularly one that featured a man claiming to be a pharmacist, warning in Spanish not to get the shot, Kumar recalls, “because it was a technology never introduced in humans before.”
+What had held her mother back were videos she’d watched communicating false narratives—particularly one that featured a woman claiming to be a pharmacist, warning in Spanish not to get the shot, Kumar recalls, “because it was a technology never introduced in humans before.”

 The spread of mis- and disinformation surrounding the COVID-19 vaccine has been common among a range of U.S. populations, including within the Latino community.
 In an April survey conducted by Voto Latino, 40% of Latinos reported receiving materials saying the vaccine was not effective.
 In order to urgently break through that, especially as the Delta variant spreads, Voto Latino is using its behavioral learnings for fighting far-right disinformation during the election to rallying people to get the shot—as it did to register them to vote in 2020.
 For the organization, keeping a large and influential voting bloc healthy and trustful in government is crucial for them to keep exercising their voting rights in the future.

 Though the number is improving, uptake of the vaccine by Latinos has been 1.2 times lower than among white people in the majority of states.
-That’s true of other ethnic groups, such as black people, with whom Latinos share some of the same barriers to access, such as frontline work that keeps employees from taking time off, or lack of adequate healthcare.
-What’s more, like the black community, Latinos have had their own dark experiences of being subjected to medical racism by the U.S. government—including a history of forced sterilization of women in Los Angeles and in Puerto Rico.
+That’s true of other ethnic groups, such as Black people, with whom Latinos share some of the same barriers to access like frontline work that keeps employees from taking time off, or lack of adequate healthcare.
+What’s more, like the Black community, Latinos have had their own dark experiences of being subjected to medical racism by the U.S. government—including a history of forced sterilization of women in Los Angeles and in Puerto Rico.

 The misinformation around the COVID-19 vaccine compounds those already existing fears.
 Some messages falsely assert that the vaccine is scientifically unreliable, and others that it causes infertility.
 More outlandish claims include that it contains a microchip—or that it transforms you into a zombie.
 Part of the reason these myths are so common among the Hispanic community is because Facebook doesn’t clamp down on misinformation in Spanish to the same extent as in English.
 Once information gets onto WhatsApp, it can then spread virally without any oversight.
 Among those who said they’d seen “harmful” information about the vaccine, 53% said it had been on Facebook, and 43% on messaging apps.

-Note: Correction: We’ve updated this story to correct the number of voters Voto Latino registered during the last cycle.
-It is more than 600,000—not 426,964.